Renters Insurance Covers Real Losses

 Claim Denied: Changes in what insurance companies will pay out for today makes renters insurance a priority for many renters.
 The forgiving system that existed has been discontinued.
 Now you need your own coverage.

 You might be thinking that renters insurance only covers your belongings and furniture.
 Where it’s actually needed is in accident liability.
 Right now, you may not be covered at all if you have a fire in the kitchen, or your bathtub overflows, or if someone falls in your unit and suffers a debilitating injury.

 A research report indicated that only 41% of renters carrying renters insurance.

-Typical policies are about $20 a month and offer $100,000 liability and $15,000 in personal property coverage.
+Typical policies can be as low as $20 a month (or $180 per year), and offer $100,000 liability and $15,000 in personal property coverage.
 That’s reasonable, however, actual insurance claim costs can easily rise above these levels.

 Apartment Fires Will Happen